KhronosGroup/SYCL_Reference/source/iface/accessor-concept.rst

 Some accessor constructors take a ``TagT`` parameter, which is used to deduce template arguments for the constructor's class.

-Each of the access modes in table above has an associated tag, but there are additional tags which set other template parameters in addition to the access mode.
+Each of the access modes in the table above has an associated tag, but there are additional tags which set other template parameters in addition to the access mode.
 The synopsis below shows the namespace scope variables that the implementation provides as